lexara-prime-ai/Modern-ETL/README.md

 3. **Load** it into a destination system like a data warehouse for analysis.

 ### Why Modern ETL Tools?
-Traditional ETL tools are slow and hard to scale.
+Traditional ETL tools may be slow and hard to scale.
 Modern tools are:
+- **Easy to Setup**.
 - **Faster**: Built for large data volumes.
 - **Flexible**: Work well with cloud platforms.
 - **Scalable**: Handle growing workloads efficiently.